berkes/berkes.github.com/src/_posts/2022-12-23-fediverse-never-forgets.markdown

 Deleting content, reliably, from a decentralised network is just not possible.
 The fediverse (Mastodon, Pleroma, PixelFed, etc.) in theory, never forgets.
 The internet never forgets either.

-When I helped desig a decentralized application[1], and later again an Event-Source setup, we applied cryptography for this: encrypt all data that should be deleteable, then throw away the key(s) to "delete" the data.
+When I helped design a decentralized application[1], and later again an Event-Sourced setup, we applied cryptography to solve this: encrypt all data that should be deletable, then throw away the key(s) to "delete" the data.
 ActivityPub relies very little on cryptography and certainly not as a way to "delete" stuff.
+The common solution to removing stuff from a distributed network, isn't possible, on the Fediverse.

 So, any content that has been published, should, in theory, be considered out of your hands: with no way to remove it.
 In that sense, the fediverse adds